mrquantumoff/quadrant/README.md

 > [!WARNING]
 >
 > ## Before requesting to the delete the data collected by the app, please be sure that you are using the latest version.

+> [!TIP]
+>
+> #### THIS ONLY APPLIES TO APP VERSIONS BEFORE v24.2.0.
+If CurseForge protocol handler doesn't work properly you can easily use [this registry fix](https://github.com/mrquantumoff/quadrant/raw/master/msstorefix.reg)

 ###### [Logo's source (Figma)](https://www.figma.com/community/file/1222558477898371497)